-- modification to the expansion device and refrigerant charging procedures for proper and efficient system operation. - The refrigerant charge can be checked and adjusted through the service ports provided external to the outdoor unit.
-Use only gage line sets which have a "Schrader" depression device present to actuate the valve. - A high-pressure switch is factory-installed and located in the compressor discharge line internal to the outdoor unit.
-The switch is designed to de-energize the system when very high pressures occur during abnormal conditions.
+- SA2BD4M outdoor units with non-AHRI listed indoor coils are not recommended.
+Deviations from rated airflows or non-listed combinations may require modification to the expansion device and refrigerant charging procedures for proper and efficient system operation. - The refrigerant charge can be checked and adjusted through the service ports provided external to the outdoor unit.
+Use only gage line sets which have a "Schrader" depression device present to actuate the valve. - A high-pressure switch is factory-installed and located in the liquid line internal to the outdoor unit.
+The switch is designed to protect the system when very high pressures occur during abnormal conditions.
 Under normal conditions, the switch is closed.
-If the discharge pressure rises above 575 psig, then the switch will open and de-energize the outdoor unit.
+If the liquid pressure rises above 575 psig, then the switch will open and deenergize the outdoor unit.
 The switch will close again once the liquid pressure decreases to 460 psig.
+Please note that the switch interrupts the thermostat inputs to the unit.
+Thus, when the switch opens and then closes, there may be a 5 minute short cycling delay before the outdoor unit will energize. - A low-pressure switch is factory-installed (Select Models) and located in the suction line internal to the outdoor unit.
+The switch is designed to protect the compressor from a loss of charge.
+Under normal conditions, the switch is closed.
+If the suction pressure falls below 5 psig, then the switch will open and de-energize the outdoor unit.
+The switch will close again once the suction pressure increases above 20 psig.
 Please note that the switch interrupts the thermostat inputs to the unit.
 When the switch opens and then closes, there will be a 5 minute short cycling delay before the outdoor unit will energize.